section-engineering-education/engineering-education/articles/js-promises-under-the-hood/index.md

 Why?
 To understand what happens when you execute the code above.

-First, as soon as you start executing(running) your code, there are two halves to that process:
+First, as soon as you start executing your code, there are two halves to that process:

 1. One, the ability to go through your code line by line, top to bottom.
 Referred to as the **Thread Of Execution**.
 2. Two, the storage of the bits of data that you announce as you go through your code's execution in live **Memory**.
 Referred to as the **Variable Environment**.